RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

+As you can see each 'old' server has a 2 iBGP sessions and it's receiving over 722 NLRIs (prefixes+attributes).

-These 722 prefixes include predominantely /32 IPv4 routes - for each 'new' L3-BGP-based-server is annoucing exactly 1x IPv4 addr towards RRs.
+These 722 prefixes include predominantely /32 IPv4 routes - for each 'new' L3-BGP-based-server is annoucing exactly 1 x IPv4 addr towards RRs.

 BGP-table (also known as BGP topology table, BGP RIB) on 'old' servers is looking like this:

 <details>
 <summary>
 {% highlight text %}
-# b101:~# birdc show route all for 172.16.2.160 <--- click here to show more
+b101:~# birdc show route all for 172.16.2.160 <--- click here to show more
 {% endhighlight %}
 </summary>
 {% highlight text %}